 Before we look at the pros and cons of doing it yourself versus employing an agency, first reflect on the following two questions.

-Do you have clarity around what digital marketing is and what you want it to do for your business?
+Do you have clarity around what digital marketing should do for your business?

 Digital marketing, inbound marketing, growth marketing, content marketing… there are many names for the plethora of digital marketing approaches and activities available.
 More important than what name all this activity falls under, is the strategic framework you employ.
 For example, considered purchase products ideally suit an inbound framework that nurtures strangers to visitors, to leads and to customers.
 While for retail and fast moving consumer goods a penetration strategy is more appropriate.

 The key question to ask, is this framework that you can use for advantage in your business?
 While different types of businesses will have slightly different needs, all businesses and their brands certainly want to engage with their customers and digital marketing offers to do this in a targeted and measurable way.
 Understanding what your emphasis should be and what you want to achieve is a key criteria for whether go DIY or not, as you don’t want to start learning on the job if your outcomes are significant.

 Skills, tools and processes required for an effective digital marketing capability

 An important decision you should confront early on is whether or not your business possesses the capabilities to continuously run effective campaigns.
 And let’s be clear that a core capability comprises of deep understanding, a mastery of the tools and processes and availability of time, the most precious commodity of all.
 So let’s look at the key considerations in detail.

 Time and quality